Pegdwende44/DLBench/README.md

 For example, to generate 10000 documents using 5 cores, you have to enter 'python -l 10 -j 5'.

 The script automatically creates a 'data' folder where all generated data are stored.
-It also provides a CSV catalogue of basic metadata (title, language, path, institution) for on all generated files.
+It also provides a CSV catalogue of basic metadata (title, language, path, institution)  on all generated files.

-## "TabularDataGen.py"
+## 2- "TabularDataGen.py"

 ### Dependencies
+The script needs the following python packages to run effectively: tqdm, pandas, argopt and sqlalchemy

 ### Usage
+To generate tabular files, type 'python TabularDataGen.py -l <limit>', with limit the number of thousands of tabular files to generate.

+For example, to generate 2000 tabular files, you have to enter 'python -l 2'.

+The script automatically creates a 'data' folder where all generated data are stored.